sriramalavalapati3/Movie-ticket-reservation-system/README.md

 # Steps to set up this application in ur Docker
 1. `git pull (github url)`
-   Open the file in terminal.
+   Open the file in the  terminal.

 2. Update the MySQL credentials in `config/config.json` (in development only).

-3.start local Mysql Server ,Create a data base using this command  `CREATE DATABASE bookingservice`
+   3 .start local Mysql Serve ,Create a data base using this command  `CREATE DATABASE bookingservice`

 4. Use the command: